JEP 404: Generational Shenandoah

 Motivation

 Garbage collectors with concurrent compaction are capable of completely blending GC pause times into the single-digit millisecond range of other common JVM pauses, while also leaving mutator execution speed nearly unfettered.
-The Shenandoah garbage collector already provides this ideal GC behavior for latency-sensitive Java applications.
+Non-generational Shenandoah garbage collection already provides this ideal GC behavior for latency-sensitive Java applications.
 However, it can only achieve this within limited operational envelopes (i.e., combinations of heap occupancy and allocation rate).
-In other words, Shenandoah is relatively CPU-hungry and memory-hungry, mostly the latter.
-Compared to the generational collectors G1, CMS, and Parallel, it tends to require more heap headroom and work harder to recover space occupied by unreachable objects.

 Description

 This enhancement of the Shenandoah garbage collector separates the Java heap into two generations.
-As in other generational collectors, GC efforts then focus on the young generation, i.e., the one in which allocations by the mutator occur and where ephemeral objects can be reclaimed with reduced effort.
-We propose the following approaches for an initial implementation.
+As in other generational collectors, GC efforts focus on the young generation, i.e., the one in which allocations by the mutator occur and where ephemeral objects can be reclaimed with reduced effort.
+We propose the following approach for an initial implementation.

-Shenandoah has a unique Load Reference Barrier (LRB) that supports 32-bit builds and compressed 32-bit object pointers (“compressedOops”) in 64-bit builds.
+Shenandoah has a unique Load Reference Barrier (LRB) that supports 32-bit builds and compressed 32-bit object pointers (“compressed oops”) in 64-bit builds.
 To constrain impact on the mutator we use this same LRB for both generations, without any changes, and use a single evacuator for both old and young collection efforts.
 Typical evacuation phases collect garbage either exclusively from young regions or from a combination of young and old regions.
 This behavior mimics G1’s young and mixed collections.
-The principal improvement over G1 is that generational Shenandoah’s young and mixed collections are concurrent to the mutator.
+The principal improvement over G1 is that Generational Shenandoah’s young and mixed collections are concurrent with the mutator.

-Shenandoah’s existing SATB barriers are generalized to serve the combined needs of young-generation and old-generation concurrent marking.
+Non-generational Shenandoah’s existing SATB barriers are generalized to serve the combined needs of young-generation and old-generation concurrent marking.
 The post-processing of SATB buffers treats references to old-generation memory differently than references to young-generation memory, but the fast path through these barriers remains unchanged.

--XX:ShenandoahGCMode=generational
+-XX:+UnlockExperimentalVMOptions -XX:ShenandoahGCMode=generational

 Alternatives

 Azul Systems’ C4 collector is already generational, but not available in open source.
-A generational mode of ZGC is also under development.
-Neither of these options supports compressedOops.
+A generational mode of ZGC has been implemented in JDK21.
+Neither of these options supports compressed object pointers.
 However, the vast majority of Java heaps that we see (e.g., in cloud services) are well below 32 GB in size and thus able to take advantage of this space-saving and performance-improving feature.

 Testing